Design is expected to be completed in Winter 2023.

 The environmental benefits of the project are:

 Decreased streambank erosion

 Protection of public infrastructure including threatened sanitary and storm water pipes

 Improved instream and riparian habitat for wildlife

 Restored ecological function of the stream corridor

 Improved water quality by reducing Nitrogen, Phosphorous and Total Suspended Solids

-Design is anticipated to be complete in winter 2021/2022.
-Construction timing is dependent upon funding allocation, land acquisition and all necessary permit approvals.
+Design is anticipated to be complete in Spring 2023.
+Construction timing is dependent upon funding allocation, land acquisition, and all necessary permit approvals.
 There will be a Pardon Our Dust meeting prior to the start of construction activity.

 What to Expect